csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 In a mutual TLS authentication scenario, a server that believes that it has a current, complete set of intermediate certificates to authenticate the client, sends the tls_flags extension {{!TLS-FLAGS=I-D.ietf-tls-tlsflags}}
 with the 0xTBD2 flag set to 1 in its CertificateRequest message.

+To prevent a failed TLS connection, a server could choose not to send the flag if its list of ICAs hasn't been updated in a while or has any other reason to believe it does not include the ICAs for its peer.

 A client that receives a value of 1 in the 0xTBD2 flag in a CertificateRequest message SHOULD omit all certificates other than the end-entity certificate